fabiafowler/Fridge/README.md

 My Second Sprint gave the items more details

 ### Deployment
 To deploy my working app, I created a freestyle project on Jenkins.
-When this test was run it executed a shell which ran commands (including secret keys etc.) that deployed my app using Gunicorn.
+When I built this job it executed a shell which ran commands (including secret keys etc.) that deployed my app using Gunicorn.
 ![JenkinsJob](Documentation/JenkinsJob.png)

 ### Testing